webtunel/WebtunelCMounter/README.md

 ### Requirements

 - macOS 10.14 (Mojave) or newer
-- For certain protocols (FTP, SFTP), macFUSE is required and will be installed if needed
+- For certain protocols (FTP, SFTP, S3), macFUSE is required and will be installed if needed
 - For SFTP connections specifically, SSHFS is required and will be installed if needed
+- For S3 connections, s3fs-fuse is required and will be installed if needed

 ### Download